M.S. in Medical Sciences: Neuroscience

 Some students may develop a passion for their topic of interest and decide to engage in the Ph.D. track in neuroscience.
 Others may opt to use their degree as a gateway to careers in the pharmaceutical or biotechnology industries.
 Still others find that our program is an excellent foundation for professional degree programs, including medical school, veterinary medicine, and dental school.
 Indeed, individuals with master’s degrees in neuroscience can be found pursuing government careers (e.g., NIH, FDA), public health degrees, as well as advanced degrees in biomedical engineering and law.

-Curriculum and Requirements
+Course and Degree Requirements

 The master’s degree is a two-year program that combines coursework and a research-intensive thesis.
 Students must complete a total of 42 academic credits, including didactic coursework designed to provide a strong foundation of the discipline.
 Coursework can be personalized to match the student’s goals.